ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

   (iii) verification of the asset definition, and others.

 - Lock-Assertion stage (Stage-2):
-  These flows deal with the conveyance of signed assertions from the sender gateway to the receiver gateway regarding the locked status of an asset at the origin asset network.
+  These flows deal with the conveyance of signed assertions from the sender gateway to the receiver gateway regarding the locked status of an asset at the origin network.

 - Commitment Preparation and Finalization stage (Stage-3):
   These flows deal with the asset transfer and commitment establishment between two gateways.

-In order to clarify discussion, the interactions between the peer gateways prior to transfer initiation stage is referred to as the setup stage (Stage-0), which is outside the scope of the current specification.
+In order to clarify discussion, the interactions between the peer gateways prior to the transfer initiation stage is referred to as the setup stage (Stage-0), which is outside the scope of the current specification.

 The Stage-1, Stage-2 and Stage-3 flows will be discussed below.